 gl:getHistogramParameter() is used to query parameter values for the current histogram or for a proxy.
-The histogram state information may be queried by calling gl:getHistogramParameter() with a Target of?
-GL_HISTOGRAM (to obtain information for the current histogram table) or ?GL_PROXY_HISTOGRAM (to obtain information from the most recent proxy request) and one of the following values for the Pname argument:
+The histogram state information may be queried by calling gl:getHistogramParameter() with a Target of ?
+GL_HISTOGRAM (to obtain information for the current histogram table) or ?GL_PROXY_HISTOGRAM (to obtain information for the current histogram table) or the Pname argument: